COVID-19 pandemic in Kosovo: 1–15 July

 On 6 July, a record number of infected people were recorded today.
-Four new death cases with coronavirus were confirmed, one from Gjakova, one from Kosovo Polje and one from Podujeva, and another one unknown, bringing the total to 79.
+Four new death cases with coronavirus were confirmed, one from Gjakova, one from Kosovo Polje and one from Podujevë, and another one unknown, bringing the total to 79.
 195 new positive cases were confirmed, bringing the total to 3,703.
 44 recoveries were confirmed, bringing the total to 1,946.

 On 7 July, three new death cases with coronavirus were confirmed.
 183 new positive cases were confirmed, bringing the total to 3,886.
 57 recoveries were confirmed, bringing the total to 2,003.

 On 8 July, a record number of infected people were recorded today.
 Four new death cases with coronavirus were confirmed, bringing the total to 86.
 214 new positive cases were confirmed, bringing the total to 4,100.
 60 recoveries were confirmed, bringing the total to 2,063.

 On 9 July, eight new death cases with coronavirus were confirmed, bringing the total to 94.
 207 new positive cases were confirmed, bringing the total to 4,307.
 32 recoveries were confirmed, bringing the total to 2,095.

 On 10 July, three new death cases with coronavirus were confirmed, bringing the total to 97.
 205 new positive cases were confirmed, bringing the total to 4,512.
 61 recoveries were confirmed, bringing the total to 2,156.

 On 11 July, four new death cases with coronavirus were confirmed, bringing the total to 101.
 203 new positive cases were confirmed, bringing the total to 4,715.
 71 recoveries were confirmed, bringing the total to 2,227.

 On 12 July, a record number of infected people were recorded.
 One death was confirmed, bringing the total to 102.
 216 new positive cases were also confirmed, bringing the total to 4,931.
 40 recoveries were confirmed, bringing the total to 2,267.

 On 13 July, six new death cases with coronavirus were confirmed, bringing the total to 108.
 187 new positive cases were confirmed.
 103 recoveries were confirmed, bringing the total to 2,370.

 On 14 July, the National Institute of Public Health has issued a press release announcing: "Due to the passing of the reporting for the publication of the results from the daily reports in the evening hours to the daily reporting at 15:00, we ask for your understanding and patience until the publication of the test results from NIPHK, which will take place tomorrow at 15:00".

 On 15 July, four new death cases with coronavirus were confirmed, bringing the total to 112.
 119 new positive cases were confirmed, bringing the total to 5,237.
 92 recoveries were confirmed, bringing the total to 2,462.